Matt-Mf/Mio-Sito/content/about.md

 In case of Quantum computers threat or high sensitive info, please use symmetric encryption standard (key size >= 128 bit) and **securely share the key with me.**

+Remember that email is on of the worst protocol for privacy and security. **Use end-to-end encrypted services when possible.**

 Some on-the-fly utilities are: cryptomator.org - hat.sh

 -------